 Information about who looks after public rights of way and how to report any issues.

 Landowners, the County Council and the public each have responsibilities for rights of way.
-We've produced a leaflet that provides an overview of the duties and responsibilities of landowners and farmers (pdf / 2 MB).
+Read an overview on our Duties and Responsibilities of Landowners and Farmers page.
 The public can do their part by following the Countryside Code, closing gates, protecting plants and animals and taking litter home.

 Among our responsibilities are protecting the rights of way network, making sure paths are free from obstructions and that the furniture is easy to use and in good condition.
 Outside the national parks, maintenance of rights of way is taken care of by our countryside access officers, area rangers and a team of countryside volunteers.
 This is some of the work our maintenance team does: